top of page

 The Fork in the Road – Legal Action and the "Accusation"

 From Investigation to Legal Action: Defending Your Right to Practice If an investigation f #defendyourrights inds evidence of a violation, the Board moves toward "Legal Action."
 This is the most critical phase for your future as a nurse.
 Two Main Paths: Citations and Fines: For minor violations, you may receive a fine.
 While less severe than losing a license, these still appear on your record.
-Formal Accusation: For more serious allegations, the Board files an "Accusation.
+Formal Accusation: For more serious allegations, the Board files an "Accusation."

 Dec 26, 20251 min read